 The optimal settings for JournalSize are in the range between 16M and 64M, depending on the FsBlockSize.
 Avoid values greater than 64M due to potentially severe impacts on startup and failover times.
 Values at the higher end of the 16M-64M range may improve performance of metadata operations in some cases, although at the cost of slower startup and failover time.
-New file systems must have a journal size of at least 1024 times the fsBlockSize.
+Existing file systems managed by StorNext Storage Manager MUST have a journal size of at least 64M.
+The TSM portion of SNSM may not start if the journal size for a managed file system is less than 64M.